theakshatkhandelwal/UNITEST-EXAM/FIX_QTYPE_COLUMN.md

-# Fix Qtype Column Size Error
+# Fix Qtype and Answer Column Size Error

 ## Problem
 When creating quizzes with subjective questions, you get this error: